blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ### Interfacing with Types

-The largest change (in terms of number of interfaces modified) is unsurprisingly the updates that will need to be made to the Entity Type functions.
+The largest change (in terms of the number of interfaces modified) is unsurprisingly the updates that will need to be made to the Entity Type functions.

 - The Type objects will be updated to capture the new structures and references between them
 - New `create`, `get`, `update`, and `delete` methods will need to be made for Property Types, Data Types, and Link Types